 Nutrition During COVID: Eating healthy during the coronavirus crisis can be especially challenging for people with chronic kidney disease.
 Our team of dietitians are continuing to provide nutrition consults through telemedicine visits.
 We encourage you to take a look at some great tips provided by our team on how to best select healthier foods if you are sheltering at home or receiving additional support from a food bank.

-We are closely monitoring the evolving situation, carefully following the guidelines of the Centers for Disease Control and Prevention (CDC), and taking specific measures to protect you, your family, our employees and the communities we serve.
+Other Changes in Guidelines: We are continuing to closely monitor the evolving situation, carefully following the guidelines of the Centers for Disease Control and Prevention (CDC), and taking specific measures to protect you, your family, our employees and the communities we serve.

 As things change, we will adjust our policies and practices to respond appropriately to new developments.
 At the same time, we will keep you informed about the best infection-control practices and what you need to know to keep yourself and your loved ones safe.

 Below are a few important resource materials that may answer any questions that you or your family may have: